 As a woman considering becoming a surrogate, you may wonder why someone would choose to waive their right to surrogate base compensation.

-If you are considering being a part of an altruistic surrogacy, consider the pros and cons associated with this kind of process:
+If you are considering being part of an altruistic surrogacy, consider the pros and cons associated with this process:

-- Altruistic surrogacy is generally less expensive for intended parents than a commercial surrogacy, especially if the surrogate and intended parents find each other before hiring the assistance of a surrogacy agency.
-However, remember that no matter which surrogacy process you pursue, it will always be free to you as a prospective surrogate.
+- Altruistic gestational surrogacy is generally less expensive for intended parents than commercial surrogacy, especially if the surrogate and intended parents find each other before hiring a surrogacy agency.
+But, remember that no matter which surrogacy process you pursue, it will always be free to you as a prospective surrogate.

-- Altruistic surrogacy is legal in many U.S. states and other countries and may even be the only option for surrogates and intended parents who live where commercial surrogacy is illegal.
+- Altruistic surrogacy is legal in many U.S. states and other countries and is an option for surrogates and intended parents who live in areas where commercial surrogacy is illegal.

 - If an altruistic surrogacy is also an identified surrogacy, there will be an existing level of trust between a surrogate and her intended parents.

-- Because most altruistic surrogacies occur between friends or family members, choosing an altruistic surrogacy without already having found a match can make the matching process more difficult.
+- Because most altruistic surrogacies occur between friends or family members, choosing altruistic surrogacy without already having a match can make the matching process more difficult.

-- If you choose to be a surrogate in an altruistic surrogacy, you may feel underappreciated as you experience more of the responsibilities of the surrogacy process.
-First-time surrogates don’t know what to expect and, if you enter into an altruistic surrogacy for your first experience, you may not be prepared for all of the physical and emotional demands of the surrogacy process — and just how important base compensation may be to you.
+- If you decide to be a surrogate in an altruistic gestational surrogacy, you may feel underappreciated as you experience more of the responsibilities of the surrogacy process.
+First-time surrogates don’t know what to expect.
+And, if you enter an altruistic surrogacy for your first experience, you may not be prepared for all the physical and emotional demands of the surrogacy process — and just how vital base compensation may be to you.

 - Your relationship with the intended parents may suffer if you complete an altruistic surrogacy.
-They may be hesitant to make specific requests beyond the basics because you are not being compensated, and you may also feel like you can’t request certain things because you have established yourself as someone who is being a surrogate for the emotional benefits of the process.
+They may be hesitant to make specific requests beyond the basics because you are not compensated, and you may also feel like you can’t request certain things you may need.

-Whether you are considering a commercial or an altruistic surrogacy, it’s important that you speak with an experienced surrogacy professional to learn more about each process and to determine which one is right for you.
-Get started by contacting a surrogacy agency today.
+Whether you are considering a commercial or an altruistic surrogacy, it’s important to speak with an experienced surrogacy professional to learn more about each process and to determine which one is right for you.
+You can get started by contacting us today.